Tuesday, 9th April 2019 – Food/Recipes, London

 - Grease a 22cm or thereabouts loose-bottomed cake tin with butter.

 - To make the dough, put the flour in a mixer with the yeast (if using fresh yeast, you’ll need to activate it in the warm milk first), sugar and salt, and mix together.
 Add the milk, egg yolk and cooled butter, and mix until you have a smooth dough; it will be quite soft, so if you knead it by hand instead, try not to add any more flour than you have to to stop it sticking.
 Put the dough in the greased tin, cover lightly and leave until it’s roughly doubled in size – about an hour, although it may take longer.

 - Using a mixer, combine the flour, yeast, sugar and salt with the milk, egg yolk and cooled melted butter until you have a smooth dough.

 - Carefully cut the plums in half along the seam and remove the stones.
 Make a small –1cm – cut in the end of each plum half.
 Punch down the dough and flatten it to fill the tin.
 Spread with ground almonds, then arrange the plums skin side up to fill the tin, packing them in closely.
 Mix the demerara sugar, zest and cinnamon, sprinkle on top and set aside in a warm place for 20 minutes.

 - Heat the oven to 200ºC/390ºF/gas 6.
 Mix the first four ingredients for the streusel together, then stir in first the melted butter and then the nuts, to make a soft, crumble-like mixture.
 Refrigerate until the dough is ready to bake, then sprinkle over the top.

-- Bake the cake for about 40 minutes until golden, then leave to cool to warm before turning out of the tin and serving with whipped cream.
+- Bake the cake for about 40 minutes until golden, then leave to cool before turning out of the tin and serving, warm, with whipped cream.

 - Cool the cake, turn out of the tin and serve.